Card Details

 Credit Limit Increase from First Progress without additional security deposit - Aside from you increasing your own credit limit by putting down more security deposit, First Progress may actually increase your credit limit without the need for any additional security deposit.
 The maximum security that you can deposit is $2,000.
 Hence, it means that the maximum credit limit that is determined by you is capped at $2,000.
 But if First Progress gives you a credit limit increase without needing an more deposit, the maximum credit limit of your card is $5,000.
 This is a feature that hardly anyone knows and hardly any reviewer or website mentions (cos unlike us, they do not bother to read the fineprints!).

 Payment Holds - Cardholders may face payment holds of up to 10 days.
-The number of days of payment hold may depend on how new your account is, whether First Progress have had problems with your bank's Bill Pay etc. If you have had the card for a while and never have problems with payment, then your payment hold will be relatively short (perhaps a day or two).
+The number of days of payment hold may depend on how new your account is, whether First Progress have had problems with your bank's Bill Pay etc. If you have had the card for a while and never have problems with payment, then your payment hold will be relatively shorter (perhaps 5-6 days).
+Here is a feedback from a First Progress cardholder about this matter.

 Pay via Check or Money Order - Paying via check or money may be the old fashion way, but doing it this ways means that First Progress will process the check or money order the same day as long as it arrives before 5pm EST. Just make sure you send the check early and give the Post Office enough time to deliver before your due date.